ibm-cloud-docs/watsonxdata/known_issues.md

 {: #known_issues}

 The following limitations and known issues apply to {{site.data.keyword.lakehouse_full}}.

+## Error connecting to watsonx.data from `Chat with Document` screen
+{: #known_issue52345}

+When attempting to establish a connection to {{site.data.keyword.lakehouse_short}} from the `Chat with Document` screen (specifically in the ca-tor region), users encounter the following error: Error: `A data source of the specified type [null] does not exist`.

 ## ACL UI disablement does not prevent row filtering in Presto
 {: #known_issue51153}